jbcodeforce/aws-studies/docs/infra/storage.md

 * **Amazon Macie**: is a machine learning security service to discover, classify and protect sensitive data stored in S3.
 * **S3 Object lock**: to meet regulatory requirements of write once read many storage.
 Use _Legal Hold_ to prevent an object or its versions from being overwritten or deleted indefinitely and gives you the ability to remove it manually.
 * **S3 Byte-Range Fetches**: parallelize GET by requesting specific byte ranges.
 Used to speed up download or to download partial data.
 * **S3 Batch operations**: perform bulk operations on existing S3 objects with a single request.
 To get the list of object, use [S3 Inventory]().
+Could not integrate custom code.
 * **Server Access Logs**: used for audit purpose to track any request made to S3 in the same region, from any account.
 Logs are saved in another bucket.
-* **S3 Glacier Vault Lock**: Adopt a Write Once Read Many) model, by creating a Vault Lock Policy.
+* **S3 Glacier Vault Lock**: Adopt a Write Once Read Many model, by creating a Vault Lock Policy.
 Data will never be deleted.
 * **S3 Access points:** Access points are named network endpoints that are attached to buckets that you can use to perform S3 object operations.
 An Access Point alias provides the same functionality as an Access Point ARN and can be substituted for use anywhere an S3 bucket name is normally used for data access.

 ### FAQ